Skip to content

 This feature requires Rapise 6.6+.

-RapiseLauncher can record video of test playback.
-To enable video capture pass g_enableVideoRecording=true via a Test Case parameter.
-For video recording RapiseLauncher uses Microsoft.TestPlatform NuGet package.When this feature is used for the first time RapiseLauncher downloads Microsoft.TestPlatform using nuget.exe and puts it into <Public Documents>\Rapise\VideoRecorder folder.
+RapiseLauncher can record videos of test playback.
+To enable video capture, pass g_enableVideoRecording=true via a Test Case parameter.
+For video recording, RapiseLauncher uses the Microsoft.TestPlatform NuGet package.
+When this feature is used for the first time, RapiseLauncher downloads Microsoft.TestPlatform using nuget.exe and places it in the <Public Documents>\Rapise\VideoRecorder folder.

-By default the video recorder is executed with these parameters:
+By default, the video recorder is executed with these parameters:

 -noaudio -bitRate 512 -frameRate 2